 The N.C.
-Department of Transportation's HBCU/MIHE Internship Program provide hands-on, real-world experience for students attending historically black colleges or universities or minority institutions of higher education.
+Department of Transportation's HBCU/MIHE Internship Program provides hands-on, real-world experience for students attending historically black colleges or universities (HBCU) or minority-serving institutions (MSI).

 Throughout the summer program, interns gain knowledge, resources and expertise that they can apply to their future careers.

 Essential components of the internship experience include professional development workshops on skills such as résumé building, business writing and networking.